-Lanier Watkins is a Lawrence R. Hafstad Fellow and holds dual appointments at the Johns Hopkins University Information Security Institute and the Johns Hopkins University Applied Physics Laboratory (JHU/APL).
+Lanier Watkins is currently a Senior Professional at the Johns Hopkins University Applied Physics Laboratory (JHU/APL).
 Prior to joining APL, he worked for over 10 years in industry.
 He first worked at the Ford Motor Company and then later at AT&T where he held roles such as systems engineer, network engineer, product development manager, and product manager.
 Dr. Watkins’ research presently encompasses the areas of critical infrastructure and network security.
-He holds a Ph.D. in Computer Science from Georgia State University where he was advised by Dr. Raheem Beyah, three M.S. degrees in Biotechnology (Johns Hopkins University), Computer Science and Physics (Both from Clark Atlanta University), and a B.S. degree in Physics (Clark Atlanta University).
+He holds a Ph.D. in Computer Science from Georgia State University where he was advised by Raheem Beyah, two M.S. degrees in Computer Science and Physics respectively and a B.S. degree in Physics, all from Clark Atlanta University.
 He has been on the TPC or an invited speaker in several conferences and serves as a referee for multiple IEEE journals.
-His areas of research interest include Computer Network Security, IoT Security, Vulnerability Monitoring & Analysis, and Big Data and Analytics.
+His areas of research interest include Computer Network Security, Compute Node Security and Vulnerability Monitoring & Analysis.

 Dr. Robert Mitchell

-Robert Mitchell is currently a member of technical staff at Sandia National Laboratories.
-He received the Ph.D, M.S. and B.S. from Virginia Tech.
-Robert served as a military officer for six years and has over 12 years of industry experience, having worked previously at Boeing, BAE Systems, Raytheon and Nokia.
-His research interests include game theory, linkography, moving target defense, computer network operations, network security, intrusion detection and cyber physical systems.
-Robert has published 22 peer reviewed articles..
+Robert Mitchell is currently a member of technical team at Sandia National Laboratories.
+He received his Ph.D, M.S. and B.S. from Virginia Tech.
+Robert served as a military officer for six years and has over 10 years of industry experience, having worked previously at Boeing, BAE Systems, Raytheon and Nokia.
+His research interests include linkography, moving target defense, computer network operations, network security, intrusion detection and cyber physical systems.
+Robert has published 19 peer reviewed articles.

 Prof. Eric Balster